Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    1. [facebook/train/01_create_EL_training_data.R](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/train/01_create_EL_training_data.R)
    2. [facebook/train/02_train_entity_linking.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/train/02_train_entity_linking.py)

-   To do so, run the following commands in your terminal:
+   To do so, run the following commands in your terminal.
+The necessary R packages can be installed by following the instructions of the previous step, if you have not done so already:

    ```bash
    Rscript facebook/train/01_create_EL_training_data.R